renatabiniek/writing-room/README.md

 **Lighthouse Testing**

-I generated desktop and mobile Lighthouse reports from Google Chrome DevTools to review performace, SEO, best practices and accesibilty of the site.
+I generated desktop and mobile Lighthouse reports from Google Chrome DevTools to review performance, SEO, best practices and accessibility of the site.

   **Desktop**
   <br>